mpdunne/orthofiller/README.md

 =======================
 OrthoFiller is written to run on linux and requires the following to be installed and in the system path:

-1. Python 2.7 together with the scipy libraries stack (If you don't have python 2.7 you can still use the standalone binaries)
+1. Python 2.7 together with the scipy and BioPython libraries

 2. BedTools Suite